okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/roles/index.md

 <ApiOperation method="get" url="/api/v1/iam/resource-sets/${resourceSetIdOrLabel}/bindings/${roleIdOrLabel}" />

-Gets a Binding from a Resource Set by its Role ID
+Retrieves a Binding from a Resource Set by its Role ID

 ##### Request parameters